Giuliamourac/Giuliamourac/README.md

 **`Estudante de Sistemas para Internet`**

-Olá, eu sou a Giulia, tenho 20 anos e moro em Santos-SP e atualmente estou cursando Sistemas para Internet (S.I) na Fatec Baixada Santista Rubens Lara.
-Desde pequena sempre tive interesse na área de programação, e isso tem me levado a explorar mais afundo novas linguagens.
+Hello!
+My name is Giulia, I am 20 years old and I live in Santos, São Paulo, Brazil.
+I am currently studying Internet Systems (S.I.) at Fatec Baixada Santista Rubens Lara.
+Since I was young, I've always been interested in the field of programming, and this has led me to explore new languages more deeply.

-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages & Technologies

 <img
     align="left"